A Practical Guide to PID Controller Implementation: Implementation features

 \subsection{Sampling rate and jitter}

-The sampling period $\Delta t$ is normally set to a constant value so that periodic sampling is obtained.
-Jitter is referred to as the deviation from this nominal execution period, whether it was introduced intentionally or accidentally.
+The sampling interval $\Delta t$ is normally set to a constant value so that periodic sampling is obtained.
+Jitter refers to the deviation from this nominal execution period, whether it was introduced intentionally or accidentally.
 In most applications, the jitter is small and neglected in the calculations.
-However, in cases where the jitter is a problem or desired, for instance in event-based control, $\Delta t$ can be calculated as the actual time elapsed since the last execution.
+However, in cases where the jitter is a problem or intentional, for instance in event-based control \citep{arzen1999}, $\Delta t$ can be calculated as the actual time elapsed since the last execution.
 Therefore, the possibility to run a PID controller with jitter compensation is a required functionality for the reference PID controller implementation.
-Note that a large change in the sampling period $\Delta t$ also affects the rate limitations $\dot{u}_{\min}$ and $\dot{u}_{\max}$.
+Note that a large change in the sampling interval $\Delta t$ also affects the saturation limits \lstinline{usmin} and \lstinline{usmax} through the rate limits defined by the parameters $\dot{u}_{\min}$ and $\dot{u}_{\max}$.